Tishkou/areyoudumb/README.md

 # areyoudumb

-just download zip file and see if you are dumb :)
+just open *main.py* from extracted zip file and see if you are dumb :)